HMS Queen Elizabeth (1913): Modifications

 Between 1919 and 1927, Queen Elizabeth underwent numerous modifications, including the enlargement of the foremast top.
 Rangefinders were installed on the gun turrets "B" and "X" as well as high angle rangefinders at the forward wheelhouse.
 Another high angle range finder was installed at the forward conning tower.
-The 76 mm guns were replaced by 102 mm guns.
+The 3-inch guns were replaced by 4-inch guns.
 Radio direction finding equipment was installed at the aft end of the command platform with antenna above the helm station, the bridge superstructure was modified and funnels were combined into one unit.
 Furthermore, the superstructures for accommodating signal personnel and equipment were extended and the yards on the foremast were removed.
 In her 1937–1941 rebuild she was fitted with a tower bridge in place of her old bridge; her 6-inch (152 mm) guns were removed and replaced by 20 (10 × 2) 4.5 in (114 mm) guns in ten double turrets and several smaller anti-aircraft guns; horizontal armour was added; engines and boilers were replaced; and the elevation of her main battery was increased to 30 degrees.
-Deck armour was increased to 5 inches over the magazines, 2.5 inches over the machinery, while the new 4.5" guns had between 1 and 2 inches of armour.
+Deck armour was increased to 5 inches over the magazines, 2.5 inches over the machinery, while the new 4.5-inch guns had between 1 and 2 inches of armour.
 She also received facilities for aircraft with a launching catapult amidships New fire control equipment was installed, including the HACS Mk IV AA fire control system and the Admiralty Fire Control Table Mk VII for surface fire control of the main armament.
 This reconstruction was completed in January 1941, when Britain had been at war for over a year.
 The ship was fitted with flying-off platforms mounted on the roofs of 'B' and 'X' turrets by February 1919, from which fighters and reconnaissance aircraft could launch.
 The platform was removed from 'X' turret during her 1926–1927 refit; the other platform was removed sometime later.